-Montana's entitlement communities (Billings, Great Falls, and Missoula), public housing authorities (PHAs), nonprofit organizations, and for-profit entities are eligible to apply for HTF funding, alone or in partnership with another eligible entity.
+Montana's entitlement communities (Billings, Great Falls, and Missoula), public housing authorities (PHAs), non-profit organizations, and private developers are eligible to apply for HTF funding, alone or in partnership with another eligible entity.
 Non-entitlement local governments may not apply directly but may in partnership with an eligible entity.